What is provenance? Why is it important?

 Provenance is the history of ownership of an artwork.
 An important component of art historical scholarship, provenance research provides insights into the cultural, political, religious, and economic roles of an art object at the time of its production and throughout its history.
 A complete provenance record, stretching back to the work’s creation, is useful for establishing the work’s value and authenticity, and for clarifying questions concerning its lawful ownership.
 However, it is very rare for works to have fully documented provenance histories.

-The Eskenazi Museum of Art is committed to researching the provenance histories of the European paintings, sculptures, drawings, and Judaica (Jewish ritual objects) in our collection that were created before 1946.
+The Eskenazi Museum of Art is committed to researching the provenance histories of the works of art in our collection.
 Our goal is to ensure that we have not unwittingly acquired looted art, and to act in an ethical and responsible manner if we discover any problems with a work’s ownership history.
-Although a gap in provenance between 1933 and 1945 does not necessarily indicate that a work was looted, our research focuses on works with provenance gaps during that period.
-In the future, we hope to expand our provenance research efforts to other areas of our collections.
+Initial research focused on works with provenance gaps in Europe during the Third Reich, and we have expanded our provenance research efforts to other areas of our collections.